SKitLs-dev/SKitLs.Utils.Loggers/README.md

 ## Description

-Main purpose of the project is achieved through a well-designed, light-weight architecture consisting of three key elements:
+Main purpose of the project is achieved through a well-designed lightweight architecture consisting of three key elements:

 1. `enum LogType`: